bunsybuns123/dumble/README.md

 # Dumble (v2.5)

 ## Introduction
 Dumble is a Puppeteer-based script that runs in a Node.js environment through CMD for cheating in online exams.
-(Works and is undetected in most exam sites)
+(Works and is undetected in most exam sites, f. ex. exam.net)

 ## Supported Devices
 Desktop PCs or Laptops running **Windows 10 or newer** are supported.
 Note: this tool might not work accordingly on all devices.